 What are fillers used for?

 Understanding the difference between thicknesses of fillers requires some basic chemistry knowledge.
-Hydrogen bonds, weak attractions between molecules, create cross-linked hyaluronic acid molecules.
+Hydrogen bonds, weak attractions between molecules, create cross-linked HA molecules.
 Cross-linking between hyaluronic acid molecules creates larger chains of non-linear HA molecules with greater density and permanence as compared to non cross-linked, linear molecules.
-Generally, the more cross-linking in a filler the firmer the filler is.
-Softer fillers with less cross-linking can be used for delicate areas like the lips, lower eyelid/tear troughs, or superficial areas, while firmer fillers may be used for deeper injection in bonier areas that can support the filler, such as the jawline, nose, chin, and cheeks.
-More cross-linkage in a filler may also give it more longevity.
-Of course, depending on the condition of the skin and the outcome that is desired, different injectors may recommend different types or amounts of fillers.
+Generally, the more cross-linking there is, the firmer the filler.
+Softer fillers with less cross-linking can be used for delicate areas like the lips, lower eyelid/tear troughs, or superficial areas, while firmer fillers may be used for deeper injection for large-scale volume correction or in bonier areas that can support the filler, such as the jawline, nose, chin, and cheeks.
+More cross-linking in a filler may also give it more longevity.
+Of course, depending on the condition of the skin, the outcome that is desired, and the treatment area, different injectors may recommend different types or amounts of fillers.

 How long does filler last?